Customizing Your Max Access Installation

 Each element listed in the UI Classes tab is a piece of code that you can click to copy to your clipboard.
 Then, a developer will be able to paste the code in a corresponding area to gain the desired effect.

-There are 4 different UI Class options you can apply to your website:
+There are 5 different UI Class options you can apply to your website:

-The first customizable CSS option allows Max Access to ignore certain areas of text.
+This option allows Max Access to ignore certain areas of text.
 For instance, if a user adjusts the font size or family with the Accessibility Toolbar, the size and family of the fonts on your website will change to match the user’s selection.
 With this UI class added to a specific text area, that text will remain unchanged.

 While the use case for this is rare, it can be useful if you want text that is already large, spaced out, and legible (like a large header with an H1 tag) to remain unchanged if a site visitor manipulates their Max Access font settings.

-The ADA Image Hide is second on the list of possible CSS customizations for Max Access.
+The ADA Image Hide is third on the list of possible CSS customizations for Max Access.
 This HTML element will have Max Access hide an image with low contrast when a user adjusts the contrast settings using the Accessibility Toolbar.
 Developers and / or site owners must apply this element to each individual image they wish to hide when a user changes the contrast levels on the Accessibility Toolbar.

 In addition to hiding images, site owners are also able to hide entire backgrounds.
 Similar to hiding images, site owners or developers can choose which backgrounds to hide by applying the element to a corresponding area of HTML.
 All backgrounds with the ADA Background Hide CSS element added to them will be hidden when a user applies color contrast changes through the Accessibility Toolbar.